sstur/ck-dragresize/readme.md

  * Undo and Redo support
  * Image dragging and Right-click still work

 I have implemented this feature in pure JavaScript with no external dependencies.
-It only activates if a Webkit browser is detected, but may work on Opera.
+It only activates if a supported browser is detected (Webkit, possibly Opera).
 It has been tested in most recent versions of Chrome and Safari on PC and Mac.

+##Browser Support
+ * Chrome and Safari are currently supported
+ * Firefox has this feature built-in, so this plugin does not activate in FF
+ * Opera support is not yet fully tested
+ * Support for Internet Explorer 10 coming soon

 ##Contributers:
   * [Simon Sturmer] (https://github.com/sstur)
   * [Nathan Haug] (https://github.com/quicksketch)

-Please, if you notice any bugs, open an issue in the [issue tracker](ck-webkitdrag/issues).
+Please, if you notice any bugs, open an issue in the [issue tracker](ck-dragresize/issues).

 This plugin is licensed under the MIT license.
-See [LICENSE](ck-webkitdrag/blob/master/LICENSE) for further details.
+See [LICENSE](ck-dragresize/blob/master/LICENSE) for further details.